grassmik/governance-events/README.md

 Usage:

-1. Fork this project into your DevOps Services project and deploy it
+1. Fork this project into a new DevOps Services project
-2. From the iis folder, copy the gcevents.jar to your Information Server machine and run
+2. Add a Message Hub service to the new project and deploy the application.

-   java -jar gcevents.jar localhost:52181 http://gc-events.mybluemix
+3. From the iis folder, copy the gcevents.jar to your Information Server machine and run

-net demo
+   java -jar gcevents.jar localhost:52181 http://gc-events.mybluemix.net demo

  NOTE: specify the URL that routes to your Bluemix application.
-3. In a browser open your Bluemix application, for example http://gc-events.mybluemix
+4. In a browser open your Bluemix application, for example http://gc-events.mybluemix

 The appication shows some charts and you can see how they get updated in real-time as events come in.
-With the demo parameter, the application creates automatically creates sample events.
+With the specified demo parameter, the application automatically creates sample events.
 You can omit the demo parameter to just read the events coming from Information Server.